Training structure

 Faculty of Science

-This UE is the complementary concrete application of the UE Description of variability 1 (HAV312B).
+This EU is the complementary practical application of EU Description of Variability 1 (HAV312B).

-The construction and analysis of data sets is carried out with the help of practical exercises in R software, in parallel with the practical exercises, as well as obtaining graphs and numerical parameters to characterize the samples and their variability.
+The construction and analysis of datasets is carried out using practical work in the R software, drawing parallels with the tutorials, as well as obtaining graphs and numerical parameters to characterize the samples and their variability.

-Competencies targeted by the EU (see competency framework):
+Skills targeted by the EU (see skills reference framework):

 - Descriptive analytical tools in biology, introduction to biostatistics through the analysis of biological patterns